appacademy/may-21-module-3-notes/week-07/day-03/06-media-query-project/README.md

   right place to click.
 * This does NOT apply to links that are used for navigation like below the header, or "Back" on the large image page.
-* This should apply to all pages in the website.
+* This should apply to all pages on the website.

-> Hint: Here is some CSS which will show underlines only when hovering over a
+> Hint: Here is some CSS that will show underlines only when hovering over a
 > link.

 ```css